krasimir/react-in-patterns/book/chapter-5/README.md

 };
 ```

-The result of this code is an input element that we can type in but the value stays the same - `'hello'`.
+The result of this code is an input element that we can focus but can't change.
 It is never updated because we have a single source of truth - the `App`'s component state.
 To make the input works as expected we have to add an `onChange` handler and update the state (the single source of truth).
-Which will trigger a new rendering cycle and we will see our updates.
+Which will trigger a new rendering cycle and we will see what we typed.

 ```js
 class App extends React.Component {